- Discover Santiago de Chile on a city tour

-In the morning a driver will pick you up for the transfer to Santiago's airport, where you'll catch a flight to Punta Arenas, a city located deep in Chilean Patagonia on the shores of the Strait of Magellan.
+In the morning, a driver will pick you up for the transfer to Santiago's airport, where you'll catch a flight to Punta Arenas, a city located deep in Chilean Patagonia on the shores of the Strait of Magellan.
 You'll then transfer from the airport in Punta Arenas for the three-hour drive to Torres del Paine, stopping en route in Puerto Natales, an attractive city situated on the Esperanza Sound.
-Here you'll enjoy a hearty local lunch complete with views across the water to the snowy peak of Mt.
-Balmaceda.
+Here, you'll enjoy a hearty local lunch complete with views across the water to the snowy peak of Mount Balmaceda.

-Day 8: Torres del Paine: Trekking to the Base of the Towers
+Day 8: Trekking to the Base of the Towers

-Your route will begin at the Las Torres Hostel and will take you over the Ascencio River, at which point you'll ascend about 2.5 km to a lookout featuring panoramic views of the valley below and the surrounding mountains.
-Then you'll continue through sections of lenga forest until the remaining 45-minute stretch, which is a steep ascent that involves a hard scramble over a moraine to the final path leading up to the viewpoint.
+Your route will begin at the Las Torres Hostel and take you over the Ascencio River, at which point you'll ascend about 2.5 km to a lookout featuring panoramic views of the valley below and the surrounding mountains.
+Then, you'll continue through sections of lenga forest until the remaining 45-minute stretch, a steep ascent that involves a hard scramble over a moraine to the final path leading up to the viewpoint.

 Today is a free day in Torres del Paine.
 Take the opportunity to enjoy the park's various hiking trails and breathtaking views.
 You can choose from several half or full-day tours.